 Betsy Price (Mayor)

 Betsy Price, a Fort Worth native, was elected in 2011 as the 44th mayor of the City of Fort Worth.
-In 2013, Price ran unopposed and was re-elected to a second two-year term.
-As the 17th largest city in the United States, Fort Worth remains one of the fastest growing large cities in the country.
+In 2017, Price was re-elected for her fourth two-year term.
+As the 16th largest city in the U.S., Fort Worth remains one of the fastest growing large cities in the country.

 Along with her focus on promoting jobs, strengthening education, fighting crime and improving mobility, Price has made significant strides along the path toward her vision of a healthy, engaged and fiscally responsible city.